Complying with your resource authority

 If you hold a resource authority, you must comply with the following requirements, as well as with any specific conditions attached to your authority.

 You must submit a range of reports and notices about your activities.
-See our guide to lodging statutory reports and notices for more information.
+For more information, see our guides to lodging statutory reports and notices for minerals and coal and for petroleum and energy.
 You can register with MyMinesOnline for help tracking your reporting obligations.

 You must comply with the water reporting and notification requirements for your resource activity.